jpcs/transform.xq/README.md

 #### Returns
 *  (function(xs:string) as function(\*)?)\*: A sequence of rules wrapped as functions, in increasing order by the priority from the %tfm:rule annotation.

+#### Errors
+ If reflection capabilites are not supported by your XQuery  implementation.

 ### <a name="func_rule_2"/> rule\#2
 ```xquery